-We are specifically focusing on developing our direct digital capability, but are also supporting our broker partners to help them integrate digital technology, to better serve our customers and stay competitive.
+We are specifically focusing on developing our direct digital capability, but are also supporting our broker partners to help them integrate digital technology, to

 We are also developing telematics technology, which provides customer analytics so we can offer motor insurance based on vehicle use.
 This customises pricing to reflect how customers drive and rewards good driving behaviour.
 Our first step is to offer a young drivers' solution in Ontario, distributed through our broker network.